learn-co-curriculum/python-p3-mock-challenge-game-tracker/README.md

 - `Game property title`
   - Returns the `Game`'s title
   - Titles must be strings greater than 0 characters
-  - if you are using exceptions comment out the test on lines 25 - 32 in the game_test.py and uncomment lines 34 - 38
+  - If you are using exceptions, uncomment lines 25-26 and 32-33 in `testing/game_test.py`.

 #### Player